Pub-113, Registering your Business

 - register the new business entity by completing a new Form REG-1, Illinois Business Registration Application.

 In addition, you must update your registration information with IDOR.
 MyTax allows you to close your existing business and register a new one or to maintain your registered locations.
-You also can contact our Central Registration Division so that we can update our records.
+You also can contact our Central Registration Division or send us a completed paper registration form depending on the change or update needed.
 It is important that you update your registration information with us when you go out of business or discontinue a location.

 - the major part of the stock of goods that you are in the business of selling,